 We have an operating lease in Research Triangle Park, North Carolina utilizing small space within a commercial building.
-The operating lease has payments of \$200 per month with no scheduled increases.
+The operating lease has payments of \$400 per month with no scheduled increases.
 This operating lease is terminable with 30 days' notice and has no penalties or contingent payments due.

 On January 23, 2020, the Company entered into an Office Service Agreement (the "Office Service Agreement") with Regus to lease office space at in Hoboken, New Jersey.
 Per the terms of the Office Service Agreement, the monthly rent payments are \$1,150.
 The Company was required to pay a security deposit of \$2,300, which is the equivalent to two months of rent.
-The Office Service Agreement commenced on January 27, 2020 and terminates on July 31, 2020, thereafter the lease may continue on a month-to-month basis with either party being able to terminate the agreement by providing one months' advance written notice of termination.
+The Office Service Agreement commenced on January 27, 2020 and terminated on July 31, 2020, where it automatically renewed for a successive period equal to the original term.
+Either party is able to terminate the agreement by providing no less than three months' advance written notice of termination.